I’ve been looking for things to do in Vancouver since 1986.

 The best part of all?
 Unlike the Vancouver Canucks these teams haven’t really had the chance to break our hearts.

 The 600 sushi restaurants in Greater Vancouver account for about 10% of the city’s total eateries, making them as common as coffee shops.
 Still not impressed by the number?
 Los Angeles only has 300 and they’re 7 times bigger.

-Vancouverites are sushi mad – but that’s because there’s an abundance of affordable yet delicious fish available around the city.
+Vancouverites are sushi mad – but that’s because there’s an abundance of affordable yet delicious fish available around all of coastal British Columbia.

 Another fun fact: the california roll was invented in Vancouver at Tojo’s.